 It is a legal requirement that vehicles travelling into mainland Europe must carry their DVLA-issued V5C (vehicle registration) certificate.
+For rental and leasing companies, who do not want to release the V5C, the BVRLA provides the VE103B (Vehicle on Hire Certificate).

 As the asset owner of a rental, leased or fleet-managed vehicle you will want to know if your vehicle is going abroad so that you can ensure the vehicle is in-service and has the appropriate breakdown cover and repatriation arrangements in place.
 You will want to ensure also that your customer has the right documentation so that there is no delay or upset at the border.
 However, you will not want to give up the original vehicle registration documents to your customer.
 Photocopies of the V5C or letters of authority do not serve as acceptable substitutes.